Part 1 - Weapons and Mountings

-Breech, Four-Motion - Early screw breech design invented by the French where all of the threads were at the same level.
+Four-Motion Breech - Early interrupted screw breech design invented by the French where all of the threads were at the same level.
 Usually there were five or six threaded sections separated by equal width non-threaded sections.
-These breech blocks were comparatively long as half of the thread was cut away to allow withdrawal, thus reducing their capacity to withstand firing stresses.
-This type of breech mechanism required that the block be first withdrawn straight back from the gun barrel before it could be moved out of the way of the reloading process and some had to be disconnected entirely from the gun.
-Closing the breech was a complicated operation, involving four motions: swing the carrier so that the screw could enter the breech, slide the entire breech mechanism forward so as to seat it, turn the screw through part of a turn until the threads meshed with those in the breech, and then lock the mechanism.
+This allowed the block to make only a partial turn before it could be withdrawn from the breech.
+These breech blocks were comparatively long as half of the threads were cut away to allow withdrawal, thus reducing their capacity to withstand the firing stresses.
+The mechanism for this type of breech required that the block be first withdrawn straight back from the gun barrel before it could be moved out of the way of the reloading process and some had to be disconnected entirely from the gun.
+Closing the breech was a complicated operation, involving four motions: Position the breech block such that the screw could enter the breech; slide the breech block forward so as to seat it; turn the screw through part of a turn until the threads meshed with those in the breech; and finally, lock the mechanism.

-Breech, Three-Motion - Similar to a Four-Motion Breech, except that the breech was withdrawn into a hinged carrier ring.
-This meant that the motions were reduced to unlocking, withdrawal and then swinging out of the way.
+Three-Motion Breech - Similar to a Four-Motion Breech, except that the breech was withdrawn onto a hinged carrier ring.
+This meant that the motions were reduced to unscrewing the breech block, withdrawing the breech block onto the carrier and then swinging the carrier with the block out of the way of the loading process.

-Breech, Holmstrom - A type of breech mechanism for bag guns whereby the screw block was operated by a crank that moved parallel to the rear face of the block.
+Holmstrom Breech Mechanism - A type of Welin breech mechanism for British bag guns whereby the breech plug was operated by a crank that moved parallel to the rear face of the plug.
 Named after the inventor, Carl Holmström.

-Breech, Pure-Couple - British Welin Breeches of the early 1900s that used a long, manually operated lever to operate the breech screw.
+Breech Mechanism, Pure-Couple - British Welin Breeches of the early 1900s that used a long, manually operated lever to operate the breech plug.
 A "couple" consists of two parallel forces that are opposite in direction and do not share a line of action.
 A couple does not produce any translational movement, only rotation.
 A "pure couple" always consists of two forces that are equal in magnitude.
-So, a "pure couple breech mechanism" is one that uses and produces rotational force in order to work the breech plug.
+So, a "pure couple breech mechanism" is one that uses and produces rotational force in order to work the breech block.

-Breech Mechanism, Smith-Asbury - Introduced in 1916 and named after its inventors, Lt.
-Cmdr.
-George Leonard Smith, USN and Draftsman Dorsey Frost Asbury, both of the Naval Gun Factory at the Washington Navy Yard.
-This mechanism used gearing to fully open a Welin breech by linking the unscrewing, withdrawing and swinging clear movements into one continuous action and for that reason is defined as a "single motion" breech mechanism.
-The breech threads are undercut at the start so as to allow the block to swing into position as can be seen on the photograph above.
+Smith-Asbury Breech Mechanism - Introduced in 1916 and named after its inventors, LCDR George Leonard Smith, USN and Draftsman Dorsey Frost Asbury, both of the Naval Gun Factory at the Washington Navy Yard.
+This mechanism used gearing to fully open a Welin breech plug by linking the unscrewing, withdrawing and swinging clear movements into one continuous action.
+As can be seen in the photograph below, the start of the breech threads are undercut at the hinge side to provide clearance for the plug to swing into position.

 Breech Block, Vertical Sliding-Wedge - Used on many cartridge guns, this sort of breech mechanism slides vertically in grooves cut in the housing.
 After the cartridge is inserted, the breech block slides up with the sloping part of the forward face wedging the cartridge home in the chamber.
 An extractor mechanism catches the cartridge case rim as the breechblock drops after firing, pulling the expended cartridge case out of the gun.
 A few guns use a similar design, but with the breechblock sliding horizontally.
 These, of course, are known as "Horizontally Sliding-Wedge" breechblocks.
 Vertical sliding-wedge breech blocks were used on almost all cartridge (fixed, separate or semi-fixed) gun designs of the twentieth century.

-Breech Block, Hotchikiss - A vertically sliding wedge used on Hotchkiss rapid fire guns of the 1, 3 and 6-pdr calibers built in the late 1800s.
+Breech Block, Hotchkiss - A vertically sliding wedge used on Hotchkiss rapid fire guns of the 1, 3 and 6-pdr calibers built in the late 1800s.